 The Convention provides for "the preparation of National Action Programmes aimed at ensuring sustainable development in order to reduce loss of soil productivity caused by climate change and human activities".
-To comply with its obligations, with Deliberation CIPE no. 299/99, the Italian Government adopted the National Action Programme (NAP) to combat drought and desertification.
+To comply with its obligations, with Deliberation CIPE no. 299/99, the Italian Government adopted the National Action Programme (NAP) for the Fight against Drought and Desertification.
 This highlights that the problem is a matter of concern for the Italian territory particularly with reference to the role played by human activities associated to extreme climatic events, which are always more frequent.